wpmetabox/docsv2/docs/tutorials/create-auto-updated-cheat-sheet.md

 If you are in charge of importing data, you can import data directly from the backend.
 Otherwise, if you want other people to import data into your cheat sheet, you need to bring these fields to the frontend.

-## Step 3: Display the submission form on the frontend
+## 3. Displaying the submission form on the frontend

 Now, we need **MB Frontend Submission** to display the custom fields of this form to the frontend.
 It’ll automatically generate a shortcode for the field group like this: